-The Site is an electricity generating facility that includes coal-fired units.
-The Ash Pond received and stored CCR produced during the coal-fired electricity generating process.
-It also served as a low-volume waste treatment pond for the plant, receiving process water and stormwater from various plant sources, sluiced ash, and decant water from the gypsum pond.
+The Site is an electricity generating facility that included coal-fired and gas-fired units.
+The Ash Pond received and stores CCR produced during the coal-fired electricity generating process prior to the cessation of coal burning in March 2016.
 As of April 15, 2019, the Ash Pond ceased receipt of all CCR and non-CCR wastestreams.
-Per ADEM Admin Code r.
+Per ADEM Admin.
+Code r.
 335-13-15-.09, Alabama Power Company submitted a closure plan for the Ash Pond to ADEM for review and approval, as part of the permitting package.